Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts

-The work in \cite{ventura2015equivalent} builds on the core idea presented in \cite{ventura2006elimination}, i.e. the idea of replacing a discontinuous function with an equivalent polynomial.
-The limitation of the work done in \cite{ventura2006elimination} is overcome by using a regularized Heaviside function, which approaches the Heaviside function in the limit, in place of the Heaviside function.
-This regularized Heaviside function is continuous and differentiable for any value of the regularization parameter $\rho.$ The use of the regularized Heaviside function allows one to perform analytical integration over the entire domain and then take the limit of the resulting expression when deriving the equivalent polynomial coefficients.
-The extended work in \cite{ventura2015equivalent} creates a more robust method by eliminating the need for analytical integration over arbitrary sub-domains created by the discontinuity.
-This method requires equality between the integral of the regularized Heaviside function multiplied by some monomial and the integral of the equivalent polynomial multipled by the same monomial.
-The highest degree of the monomial and the dimension dictate the size of the linear sysyem that needs to be solved in order to recover the coefficients of the equivalent polynomial.
-Since the equation for the discontinuity appears in the regularized Heaviside function, the equivalent polynomial coefficients will be dependent upon the discontinuity, as well as the regularization parameter.
+The work in \cite{ventura2015equivalent}, by Ventura and Benvenuti, builds on the core idea presented in \cite{ventura2006elimination}, i.e., the idea of replacing a discontinuous function with an equivalent polynomial.
+The work's limitation in \cite{ventura2006elimination} is overcome by using a regularized Heaviside function, which approaches the Heaviside function in the limit, in place of the Heaviside function.
+This regularized Heaviside function is continuous and differentiable for any value of the regularization parameter $\rho.$ The regularized Heaviside function allows one to perform analytical integration over the entire domain and then take the limit of the resulting expression when deriving the equivalent polynomial coefficients.
+The extended work in \cite{ventura2015equivalent} creates a more robust method by eliminating the need for analytical integration over arbitrary subdomains created by the discontinuity.
+This method requires equality between the integral of the regularized Heaviside function multiplied by some monomial and the integral of the equivalent polynomial multiplied by the same monomial.
+The highest degree of the monomial and the dimension dictate the size of the linear system that needs to be solved to recover the coefficients of the equivalent polynomial.
+Since the equation for the discontinuity appears in the regularized Heaviside function, the equivalent polynomial coefficients will be dependent upon the discontinuity and the regularization parameter.
 Large values of the regularization parameter can then be taken to approximate the Heaviside function.
-Automation of this method relies on numerical libraries in the calculation of the polylogarithm function which naturally arises from the integration of the regularized Heaviside function.
+Automation of this method relies on numerical libraries to calculate the polylogarithm function, which naturally arises from integrating the regularized Heaviside function.